 - What's an appropriate level of physical activity?

-- How often do I need to schedule appointments to check my blood pressure?
+- How often do I need to have my blood pressure checked?

 - Should I monitor my blood pressure at home?

 - I have these other health conditions.
 How can I best manage them together?